What is blind recruitment – and does it work?

 Blind recruitment is gaining traction as an effective way to recruit more diverse staff.
 But how does it work in practice?
 Is it actually an effective tool?
 And how can you introduce it to your organisation?
 Read on to find out the answers to all these questions and more.

-What exactly is blind recruitment?
+What is blind recruitment?

-The idea is that removing such information makes it easier for hiring managers, recruiters and HR professionals to make objective decisions about a candidate’s skills, experience and suitability for a role, and to lessen the risk of bias (whether conscious or unconscious) affecting the decision-making process.
+The idea is that removing such information makes it easier for hiring managers, recruiters and HR professionals to make objective decisions about a candidate’s skills, experience and suitability for a role, and to lessen the risk of bias (whether conscious or unconscious bias) affecting the decision-making process.
 The CBI has described name-blind recruitment as a way of removing “criteria that could unintentionally bias managers, and give under-represented groups confidence that their application will be fairly considered”.

 Candidates’ names, for example, may give signals about their socio-economic background, ethnicity and immigration status that might influence a hiring manager’s decision about whether or not to progress their application.